Image Tools

 Accepts:JPGPNGWebPGIFOutputs:Plain text (.txt)

-Quick start: Upload a JPG, PNG, or WebP image — anything with reasonable contrast works best. → Adjust the width slider (40-200 characters) to control the resolution of the ASCII output. → Pick a character set — dense (many characters for smooth gradients) or simple (fewer characters for bold contrast).
+Quick start: Upload a JPG, PNG, WebP, or GIF; high-contrast images work best. → Set the width slider between 40 and 200 characters to trade detail against size. → Pick a character set: dense for smooth gradients or simple for bold contrast.

 Supported formats